Modified July 11, 2018

 His research interests include distributed systems, design, programming techniques, software development tools, and programming languages.
 He is actively involved in the ANSI/ISO standardization of C++.

-Dr. Stroustrup is a Managing Director in the technology division of Morgan Stanley in New York City, a Visiting Professor in Computer Science at Columbia University, and associated with Texas A&M University as a University Distinguished Professor.
+Dr. Stroustrup is a Managing Director in the technology division of Morgan Stanley in New York City, a Visiting Professor in Computer Science at Columbia University.

 He has received numerous honors:

 Born in Aarhus Denmark 1950.
 Cand.Scient.
 (Mathematics and Computer Science), 1975, University of Aarhus Denmark.
 Ph.D.
 (Computer Science) 1979, Cambridge University, England.

 His non-research interests include general history, light literature, photography, hiking and running, travel, and music.
 He lives in New York City with his wife; their daughter is a medical doctor and their son is a research professor in systems biology.